souhail220/BuyNow-Ecommerce/readme.md

-# BuyNow Microservices Project
+# BuyNow Ecommerce Project

 ## Project Overview
-**BuyNow** is a microservices-based e-commerce platform built using Spring Boot, MongoDB, and ActiveMQ.
+**BuyNow** is a microservices-based e-commerce platform built using Spring Boot,React, MongoDB, Redis, and ActiveMQ.
 The system is designed to support modular development, scalability, and maintainability.

 ## Architecture